CORSIA / EU ETS / Swiss ETS / UK ETS Verification

 Before a decision can be made to issue the final verification opinion, the internal verification report must be independently reviewed by a technical reviewer.

-The objective of the independent review is to ensure that the verification process was conducted in accordance with VERIFAVIA's documented procedures, that due professional care and judgment has been used, and that any verification risks have been minimized.
+The objective of the independent review is to ensure that the verification process was conducted in accordance with VERIFAVIA's documented procedures, that due professional care and judgment have been used, and that any verification risks have been minimized.

 Step 9 – Final Verification Report